TechnologyEnhancedLearning/LearningHub.Nhs.WebUI/README.md

 # Introduction
-This is the official open source repository for the [Learning Hub](https://learninghub.nhs.uk/) platform.
+This is the official open-source repository for the [Learning Hub](https://learninghub.nhs.uk/) platform.

 The Learning Hub is the national digital learning platform providing easy access to a wide range of educational resources and support for the health and care workforce and educators.

-The Learning Hub is provided and supported the Technology Enhanced Learning platforms team at [NHS England](https://www.england.nhs.uk/).
+The Learning Hub is provided and supported by the Technology Enhanced Learning Platforms team at [NHS England](https://www.england.nhs.uk/).

 # Getting Started